Department of Psychology

 As noted in the table above, there are three periods for earning research participation points.
-From TBA, only the start of semester survey is available.
-From TBA you may earn credits through research participation or reading and passing a quiz on research articles.
-From TBA only the end of semester survey is available.
+From the 13th of January to the 3rd of February, the start of semester survey is available.
+From the 21st of January until the 29th of April you may earn credits through research participation or reading and passing a quiz on research articles.
+From the 28th of April until the 4th of May the end of semester survey is available.

 You can check on how many research/survey/article participation credits you have earned via the Sona site.
 See my tutorial.
 Please note that I shall not be posting to BlackBoard points earned by research participation until near the end of the semester, when the Sona team has sent me a final report of number of credits earned.

 If you are having problems with the Research Participation Web Sites, do not email Professor Karl about that.Do email firstname.lastname@example.org .
 Also, you may meet with my graduate assistant for help.

 You may earn extra credit by accumulating more than the required 5 research/survey credits.
 For each extra credit, five points will be added to your total course points.
 The maximum number of credits that may be converted into course points is 10, the 5 required and 5 extra.
 No course points will be earned by accumulating more than 10 research/survey credits.
 Extra credit activities must be completed prior to the stated deadline.
 Activities submitted after the deadline will earn no extra credit.
 In no case can extra credit be earned after the last day of classes.
 Quizzes may also include extra credit items.
 The first six quizzes this semester included 15 extra credit opportunities.
 This has allowed some students to achieve a grade standing of better than a perfect 100%.